➡️ Hidden Fields is available to customers on the Analyze Tier or higher.

 How to create Hidden Fields with URL Parameters on OpinionX?

-2) Data Name: This step is particularly important for Hidden Fields.
-Give each field its own name, avoiding any duplication of names, using only lowercase text, adding underscores instead of spaces, and excluding special characters otherwise.
-This will prevent potential issues later on with your URL parameters.
+Data Name: Give each field its own name, which will be used as the parameter name in your hidden fields link.
+Avoiding duplicate names, use underscores instead of spaces, and exclude special characters — this will prevent potential issues later on with your URL parameters.

 -- -- --